 Are you looking for some of the best views in Alberta?
 From flying over the Rocky Mountains to exploring some back-country trails around Banff, these are some of the most beautiful viewpoints in all of Canada

-These aren’t just some of the best views in Alberta, but some of the best views in the world!
+In this post you won’t just find some of the best views in Alberta, but some of the best views in the world!

 Watch part 1 of our trip to Alberta ‘The Best Winter Activities to do in Banff, Canada’ below!